Making psutil twice as fast

-OK, this is a big one.
-Starting from psutil 5.0.0 you can query multiple Process information around twice as fast than with previous versions (see original ticket and updated doc).
-It took me 7 months, 108 commits and a massive refactoring of psutil internals (here is the big commit), and I can safely say this is one of the best improvements and long standing issues which have been addressed in a major psutil release.
-Here goes.
+Starting from psutil 5.0.0 you can query multiple Process fields around twice as fast as before (see #799 and Process.oneshot() doc).
+It took 7 months, 108 commits, and a massive refactoring of psutil internals (PR-937), and I think it's one of the best improvements ever shipped in a psutil release.

 The problem

-Internally, it is not rare that multiple process info (e.g. name(), ppid(), uids(), create_time()) may be fetched by using the same routine.
-For example, on Linux we read /proc/stat to get the process name, terminal, CPU times, creation time, status and parent PID, but only one value is returned and the others are discarded.
-On Linux the code below reads /proc/stat 6 times:
+Internally, multiple pieces of process info (e.g. Process.name(), Process.ppid(), Process.uids(), Process.create_time()) are fetched by the same syscall.
+On Linux we read /proc/PID/stat to get the process name, terminal, CPU times, creation time, status and parent PID, but only one value is returned: the others are discarded.
+On Linux this code reads /proc/PID/stat 6 times:

 >>> import psutil